 Copper CRM Alternatives

 Although Copper offers a relatively easy-to-use contact management platform with integrations, project management tools, and high-level workflow automations, it may be missing a feature or product trait your business desires.
 Plus, if your business doesn’t use Google products, some of Copper’s most popular features become irrelevant.
-Below are some solid Copper CRM alternatives to consider.
+Below are some solid alternatives to consider.